Cingulara/openrmf-docs/step-by-step.md

 ![Keycloak User Setup](./img/keycloak/user-credentials.png?raw=true)

+Next make sure that the OpenRMF Realm is created in Keycloak.
+To do this: execute the setup-realm script from the Keycloak directory that you unzipped previously.
+It will ask you for the IP address that you bound KeyCloak to.
+Use the IP address you see in your browser window when opening the Keycloak GUI.

 Keycloak is setup!
 On to Step 2.

 > You also possibly use another OpenID compliant application to provide AuthN and AuthZ.
 I have not tested any other than Keycloak for now.